 The smallest addressable unit of a semantical unit is called a field.
-In BAIK the general structure of a field is different from FileMan in order to comply with Zipf's Law: In every field after the typed or coded part a free text $Zusatz^7$ is allowed (see Abb.
-4.3).
-It is separated from the first (coded or typed) part by an asterisc.
-The samantical structure of both parts is different:
+In BAIK the general structure of a field is different from FileMan in order to comply with Zipf's Law.
+This is illustrated in picture 4.3 on page 13.
+It shows an early study counting different words in Diagnoses: